 It can be scary to experience a physical or mental health problem while at university, particularly as you are away from the familiar environment and support networks of home.
 However, you are not alone!
-We all get ill sometimes, and many people experience a mental health problem at some point.
+We all get ill sometimes, and many people experience mental health problems at some point.
 There are many avenues of support available, within and outside the University and you will always be treated with respect and confidentiality.